madeindjs/Zombie-Outbreak/README.md

 1. Each Zombie / Humans move orthogonally like this:

             ^
             |
        <-- Z -->
             |
             V

-2. If there are humans in
+2. If there are humans in a same area than a Zombie, the zombie will attack him.
+At this point, there are 1/2 chance that:
+      * **zombie kill human**.
+In this case, the human transform in a zombie
+      * **human kill zombie**.
+In this case, the zombie is dead
+3. if there are at least two humans in the same area and no zombie, humans **have a sex**.
+At this point, there are 1/3 chance that a new human birth

+## Launch

+    sudo pip install clint #for terminal color support

 ## Developpement

-Developped only in Python from an originally idea of ..... in winter 2012.
-Forked and updated in June 2016.
+Developped only in Python from an originally idea of [Ashish Tamang](https://github.com/a-tamang) in winter 2012.
+Forked and updated in June 2016 by [Alexandre Rousseau](https://github.com/madeindjs).

 Created: